jmather/shellyjs/README.md

 ## Installation

-    $ npm install shelly (NOTE: version 0.1 has not been pushed to npmjs.org)
+    $ npm install shellyjs (NOTE: version 0.1 has not been pushed to npmjs.org)

  or if you want the tip